Grod56/mvc-react/packages/stateful/README.md

 ### `useInitializedStatefulInteractiveModel`

-Constructs stateful `InteractiveModel` with observable `modelView`, which is based on the provided `viewInteractionInterface` and is initialized with provided initialModelView.
+Constructs stateful `InteractiveModel` with observable `modelView` and asynchronous `interact` function, which is based on the provided `viewInteractionInterface` and is initialized with provided initialModelView.

 ### `useNewStatefulInteractiveModel`

-Constructs stateful `InteractiveModel` with observable `modelView`, which is based on the provided `viewInteractionInterface`.
+Constructs stateful `InteractiveModel` with observable `modelView` and asynchronous `interact` function, which is based on the provided `viewInteractionInterface`.

 ### `useTransformedStatefulInteractiveModel`

-Transforms provided statifiable model into new stateful `InteractiveModel` with observable `modelView`.
+Transforms provided statifiable model into new stateful `InteractiveModel` with observable `modelView` and asynchronous `interact` function.

 ## See Related